josh-arteaga/wear-for-weather/llmWeather/README.md

 Realized I used weather API as my API endpoint and not Open Weather.
 Kept getting 401 errors when testing the endpoint.

+ChatGPT provided new index.jsx file, forgot to commit project before resetting sytem to run WSL

+Used ChatGPT and Copilot to create  src/components/WeatherOutfit.jsx, index.css for tailwind